I have two cockatiels, and I enjoyed setting up our house with fun perches, bird trees, and a spacious cage for their enjoyment (and ours).

 “The birds have taken over your house!” exclaimed a recent visitor.
 Well, sort of.
 I’ve arranged one end of the family room with lots of places to perch and their cage, but my desk and my favorite wing chair live there, too.
-I like to be with my cockatiels Angus and Selchie while I’m reading, writing, having prayertime, or doing lesson plans.
-In this article, I share my experience organizing indoor space to be shared with companion birds, in a way to facilitate interaction between the human and avian occupants of the home.
+I like to be with my cockatiels Angus and Selchie while I’m reading, writing, having prayer time, or doing lesson plans.
+In this article, I share my experience organizing indoor spaces to be shared with companion birds in a way that facilitates interaction between the human and avian occupants of the home.

 As an overall approach to managing indoor birds, I try to give them opportunities to follow their natural instincts to fly, climb, forage, explore, rest, and feel secure.
 If they can do most or all of the things their instincts tell them to do, they will be more content and happier companions.